Paul Glasserman (Columbia University)

 Title “Bounding Wrong-Way Risk in CVA Calculation”

 Abstract: Counterparty risk depends on the interaction between market and credit risk.
 Positive dependence between the two creates “wrong-way risk”, the risk that a counterparty is more likely to default when the exposure to the counterparty is greater.
 This is reflected in a higher value for the credit valuation adjustment, or CVA.
-The dependence between market and credit risk is difficult to model, so we develop methods for bounding it by finding the worst-case joint distribution given constraints on the marginal models of market and credit risk.
+The dependence between market and credit risk is difficult to model, so they develop methods for bounding it by finding the worst-case joint distribution given constraints on the marginal models of market and credit risk.
 The methods work with simulated paths of market exposure and simulated or implied default-time distributions.
-A tractable optimization problem finds the worst-case joint distribution based on a finite number of paths; we show that the in-sample worst-case CVA converges to the theoretical worst case as the number of paths grows.
-We also develop a method to “interpolate” between the worst case and the independent case, based on the degree of uncertainty in the dependence, by penalizing deviations from a reference model.
-Here too we establish consistency of the resulting estimator.
+A tractable optimization problem finds the worst-case joint distribution based on a finite number of paths; they show that the in-sample worst-case CVA converges to the theoretical worst case as the number of paths grows.
+They also develop a method to “interpolate” between the worst case and the independent case, based on the degree of uncertainty in the dependence, by penalizing deviations from a reference model.
+Here too they establish consistency of the resulting estimator.
 This is joint work with Linan Yang.

 Matheus Grasselli (Fields Institute Toronto)